Collatz conjecture becomes theorem: Suplements

 The language of algorithmic theory of natural numbers $\mathcal{ATN}$ is very simple.
 Its alphabet contains one constant 0 \textit{zero }, one one-argument functor $s$ and predicate = of equality.
-We shall write $x+1$ instead of $s(x)$.
 Axioms of $\mathcal{ATN}$ were presented in the book \cite{al:gm:as}\\